Instant Pot Corn

 The corn is added to the Instant Pot.

-How To Serve Instant Pot Corn on the Cob
+How to Serve Corn on the Cob (Instant Pot)

 Pressure cooker corn is an easy side dish for any barbecue!